skulithor94/Veft_Assign2/README.md

     Models      - Library storage for Models.
     Services    - Library storage for Services.

+Summary Model Type Overview:
+    DTO:        Data the API returns to a client
+    ViewModel:  Data the API accepts from a client
+    Entity:     Class that maps to a database

 - [ ] XML documentation (20%)
     - [ ] API methods